 An enhancement of the photon-flux density is observed whenever one of the two frequencies coincides with an integer multiple of the closed system resonance $\tilde{\omega}_a$.
-The enhancement is strongest, unsurprisingly, when both frequencies satisfy this condition simultaneously, which is precisely the case examined in Figure~\ref{fig:thermal_vacuum_emission}.
+The enhancement is strongest, unsurprisingly, when both frequencies satisfy this condition simultaneously, which is precisely the case examined in Fig.~\ref{fig:thermal_vacuum_emission}.
 However, as the temperature rises, the thermal noise progressively increases and eventually masks the higher-order harmonics, making them no longer discernible in the spectrum.
 We explicitly include the contributions of a large number of harmonics, reported on a logarithmic scale.
 Nevertheless, we recognize that such extremely small intensities are unlikely to be accessible in current experiments, at least for such low values of the modulation amplitude \(\left(\epsilon / \gamma_a = 1/30\right)\).
 These trends are more evident in \figref{fig:thermal_vacuum_emission} (b--d): at zero temperature, the harmonic contributions are clearly resolved, and an increasing number of harmonics participates in the photon flux density approaching the critical point.
 By contrast, with rising temperature the distinction among harmonics progressively becomes less sharp, and near the QPT thermal noise fully masks higher-order harmonics.